zuzkajelcicova/Async-Click-Library/README.md

 ### References
-1. Adrian Mardari, Zuzana Jelcicová and Jens Sparsø.
+1. Adrian Mardari, Zuzana Jelčicová and Jens Sparsø.
 Design and FPGA-implementation of Asynchronous Circuits Using Two-phase Handshaking.